postmanlabs/codegen-curl/README.md

 ```

 ## Using the Module
-The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to cURL code snippet.
+The module will expose an object which will have property `convert` which is the function for converting the Postman-SDK request to a cURL code snippet.

 ### convert function
-Convert function takes three parameters
+The Convert function takes three parameters

 * `request` - Postman-SDK Request Object